taskcluster/taskcluster-docs/README.md

  * Files in `JSONFormatter/` by [Redsandro and Vladimir Bodurov] (https://gist.github.com/Redsandro/5473335) is licensed under the MIT license.
+ * `promise.js` is from [es6-promises by Jake Archibald]
+   (https://github.com/jakearchibald/es6-promise) is licensed under the MIT license.

 **Tools**,
  * [Jekyll](https://github.com/jekyll/jekyll), content generator on github pages.